alex-randles/RDF-Graph-Search/README.md

 ### Changing the SPARQL Query
 The SPARQL query executed by the application can be changed by editing the `sparql_query` variable on line 20 of `main.py`.

-The string `{search_term}` in the SPARQL query will be replaced by the search term entered into the interface.
+The string `{query_parameter}` in the SPARQL query will be replaced by the query parameter entered into the interface.

 ### Sample Query
 The SPARQL query already included in `main.py` can be executed on the [Virtual Treasury Knowlege Graph](https://virtualtreasury.ie/knowledge-graph).
 The query will return people with the name entered into the interface.